100 things to do in Outback Queensland

 77. It’s the last stop before the Simpson Desert, so be sure to grab a coldie at the Birdsville Hotel.
 The airstrip is just next to the pub, and you wouldn’t be out of place if you decided to take a plane rather than a car.

-80. If you’re a bit nervous to drive the outback alone, join the Outback Trailblazer, a 4WD adventure showcasing Outback Queensland wonders, all whilst raising money for Angel Flight.
+80. If you’re a bit nervous to drive the outback alone, join Outback Safari Tours instead.

-81. Check out the town murals at Alpha, which are one of the brightest form of community spirit I’ve ever seen.
+81. Check out the town murals at Alpha, which tell the story of rural life in the region.

 82. For cowboy or cowgirl 101, take a tour of the Australian Agricultural College in Longreach where you can watch students learn practical rural industries first hand.